ExploreGenome/gCNV-Seeker/gCNV-Seeker-Dataset/README.md

 # gCNV-Seeker GoldenCNV
-A high quality gCNV calling dataset for assessing the accuracy and sensitivity of gCNV detection algorithms.

 ## Description

-***gCNV-Seeker GoldenCNV*** is a high-quality CNV calling dataset developed to serve as a benchmark for comparing different CNV calling algorithms based on whole genome sequecning technology.
-The GoldenCNV dataset includes high-confident genomic regions with four major types of CNVs, (1) Heterozygous deletion (2) Homozygous deletion (3) One-copy amplification, and (4) multi-copy amplification.
+***gCNV-Seeker GoldenCNV*** is a high-quality copy number variation (CNV) calling dataset developed as a benchmark for comparing CNV calling algorithms based on whole genome sequencing technology.
+The GoldenCNV dataset includes high-confidence genomic regions with four major types of CNVs: (1) heterozygous deletion, (2) homozygous deletion, (3) one-copy amplification, and (4) multi-copy amplification.

-After detection from CNV caller(s), the calling results in the dataset were validated using gCNV-Seeker and manucal curation.
-Unlike the existed benchmark dataset (NA12878) which mainly focus on one sample in the HapMap project, GoldenCNV select multiple high-confident regions (>5000 bp) from more than 3000 human genomes in the 1000 Genome Project.
+The calling results in the dataset were validated using gCNV-Seeker and manual curation after detection by CNV caller(s).
+In contrast to existing benchmark datasets (such as NA12878) that mainly focus on one sample from the HapMap project, GoldenCNV selects multiple high-confidence regions (>5000 bp) from over 3000 human genomes in the 1000 Genomes Project.

 ## Study Aim